Honour of Clare

 The Honour of Clare was a medieval English feudal barony centred on the town of Clare in Suffolk.
 It was established following the Norman Conquest and became one of the most important honours in East Anglia.
 The caput baroniae, or administrative centre, of the honour was Clare Castle, a motte-and-bailey structure later rebuilt in stone.

-The honour was originally granted after the Revolt of the Earls in 1075 to Richard Fitz Gilbert, a companion of William the Conqueror, who as Chief Justiciar had played a major part in suppressing the rebellion.
+The honour was originally granted after the Revolt of the Earls in 1075 to Richard fitz Gilbert, a companion of William the Conqueror, who as Chief Justiciar had played a major part in suppressing the rebellion.
 He took the name "de Clare" from the estate.
-Originally, it consisted of lands in Essex and Suffolk that had previously belonged to Wihtgar Ælfricsson, son of Ælfric, an Essex thegn, and to Phin the Dane.
-During the twelfth century, the Honour acquired valuable manors in Norfolk.
+Originally, it consisted of lands in Essex and Suffolk that had previously belonged to Wihtgar Ælfricsson, an Essex thegn, and to Phin the Dane.
+During the twelfth century, the honour acquired valuable manors in Norfolk.